holosoe/id-server/README.md

 Ensure that the MongoDB database is running and that environment variables are set.

-Open a terminal window, navigate to the directory of this repo, and run:
+Open a terminal window, navigate to the root directory of this repo, and run:

         npm run start:dev